 Features of a Rights Issue

 Companies undertake a rights issue when they need cash for various objectives.
-The process enables the company to raise money without incurring underwriting fees, although some rights issuances may be underwritten if the company wants to ensure the amount of capital raised.
+The process may allow the company to raise money without necessarily incurring underwriting fees, although some rights issuances may be underwritten if the company wants to ensure the amount of capital raised.

 A rights issue gives preferential treatment to existing shareholders, where they are given the right (not obligation) to purchase shares at a lower price on or before a specified date.